spacegirl298/Now_Med/README.md

 - Node.js (v18 or later recommended)
 - npm
-- An internet connection (the app connects to a live Firebase project — no local setup or `.env` file is required, the config is already included)
+- An internet connection (the app connects to a live Firebase project, no local setup or `.env` file is required, the config is already included)

 ### Installation